 About this publication

 This publication explores advances in computing and robotics focused on power-efficiency and bioinspiration.
-As we go into 2026, the world is saturated with the incredibly optimistic promises of AI, and also conflicted about its monetary and energetic cost.
-As robots and driverless cars proliferate and work among people, will they work predictably and safely?
-Are we on the correct path to realize the benefits of this aggressive pursuit, or are the economy and the earth going to suffer in the crossfire?
+As we go into 2026, there is ever-increasing optimism about the rapidly-increasing capabilities of AI, but also concern about its monetary and energetic cost.
+As new AI-enabled robots proliferate and work among people, will they work predictably and safely?

 Everything here is strictly the author’s personal opinion and does not represent the position of any companies, labs, or universities that may appear.